Plastique (character)

-Plastique is a supervillain appearing in American comic books published by DC Comics.
+Plastique (Bette Sans Souci) is a supervillain appearing in American comic books published by DC Comics.
 She is an enemy of Firestorm and both an enemy and love interest of Captain Atom.

 Publication history

 Plastique first appeared in The Fury of Firestorm #7 (December 1982) and was created by Gerry Conway and Pat Broderick.

 Fictional character biography

-Bette Sans Souci was introduced as a terrorist attempting to coerce the separation of Quebec from the rest of Canada.
-First appearing in The Fury of Firestorm #7 (December 1982), she subsequently made several appearances during Conway's tenure as writer of that series.
-She then began appearing in DC Comics' first Captain Atom series from 1986 onwards, at first depicted as an adversary, though that relationship eventually evolved toward the romantic.
+Plastique is introduced as a terrorist attempting to coerce the separation of Quebec from the rest of Canada.
+She subsequently makes several appearances during Gerry Conway's tenure as writer of that series.
+Plastique also appears in Captain Atom as an adversary, later love interest, of the titular hero.

 Firestorm

-In her first appearance, Plastique attempted a bombing against the New York Herald-Express (a fictitious newspaper appearing within the DC Universe) using a set of bombs attached to her costume, only to have Firestorm disarm her by vaporising her clothing, leaving her naked and humiliated in public while Firestorm took the bombs to explode in a safer area.
-Later, via genetic engineering, she gained the power to project explosive force outward from her body.
+In her first appearance, Plastique attempts to bomb the New York News Express using a set of bombs attached to her costume.
+However, Firestorm disarms her by vaporizing her clothing, leaving her naked and humiliated in public while Firestorm takes the bombs to explode in a safer area.
+Later, via genetic engineering, she gains the power to project explosive force outward from her body.

-Her last major public operation as a terrorist was depicted in her first Captain Atom appearance, wherein she attempted to destroy the Canadian Parliament Building in Ottawa and the Statue of Liberty in New York City, as well as attempting to assassinate the President of the United States and the Canadian Prime Minister.
-Her plans were thwarted, and Plastique herself was captured by Captain Atom.
+Her last major public operation as a terrorist is depicted in her first Captain Atom appearance, wherein she attempts to destroy the Canadian Parliament Building in Ottawa and the Statue of Liberty in New York City, as well as assassinate the President of the United States and the Canadian Prime Minister.
+Her plans were thwarted, and Plastique is captured by Captain Atom.